 For a simple MVP, about 80 hours for frontend and 80 hours for backend will be enough.
 However, the top-notch steaming feature can take up as far as 600 hours to build.

 Some students would like to check out the courses their friends take or learn about what they will be having next year.
 Developing a detailed search with different features is going to enhance their user experience.

 Time needed 110 hours.

 Students and lecturers would like to get notified about all the slightest changes that occur in their studying/teaching process like shifts in timetables, new assignments and grades, deadlines and so on.

 Creating push notifications takes about 90 hours.

 Yes, the offline mode.
-Give your students ability to access all necessary data in offline with downloadable lectures and course materials, saved answers to tests, etc. this way they won’t be able to say that connection was poor, so they did not revise the content.
+Give your students the ability to access all necessary data offline with downloadable lectures and course materials, saved answers to tests, etc. this way they won’t be able to say that connection was poor, so they did not revise the content.

 Time for building the offline mode takes about 60 hours.

 The most valuable thing to tune is the database that is going to store all the information about ongoing, past and future courses, personal information of every user and their education process, and all course materials.